DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxLookup/1 Configuration/itemCenteringEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether to center the drop-down menu on the selected item.
+Specifies whether to vertically align the drop-down menu so that the selected item is in its center.
 Applies only in [Material Design themes](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/).

 ---
 The drop-down menu can be displayed under the input field (**itemCenteringEnabled** is **false**) or over it and centered on the selected item (**itemCenteringEnabled** is **true**).
 The following live example illustrates the difference: